Lambeth Articles

-The Lambeth Articles of 1595 were a series of nine doctrinal statements intended to be an appendix to the Thirty-nine Articles of the Church of England.
-In response to a controversy over the Calvinist doctrine of predestination, the Lambeth Articles were created to clarify the church's official teaching.
-Because Queen Elizabeth I refused to authorise the articles, they never went into effect in England.
-However, they were adopted by the Church of Ireland in 1615.
+The Lambeth Articles of 1595 were nine doctrinal statements on the topic of predestination proposed by the bishops of the Church of England.
+At the time, there was controversy between Calvinists and non-Calvinists over predestination, and the Lambeth Articles were written to clarify the church's official teaching.
+William Whitaker, an eminent Reformed theologian, served as the primary author.

-Creation
+The Church of England's bishops endorsed the Lambeth Articles, but Queen Elizabeth I refused to authorise them.
+As a result, they never went into effect in England.
+However, the articles were adopted by the Church of Ireland in 1615.

+Predestination controversy

-During the reign of Elizabeth I, a Calvinist consensus developed among the leading clergy within the Church of England, specifically in regards to the doctrine of predestination.
-The church's doctrinal statement, the Thirty-nine Articles, addressed predestination in Article 17 "Of Predestination and Election".
+During the reign of Elizabeth I (1558–1603), a Calvinist consensus developed among the leading clergy within the Church of England, specifically in regards to the doctrine of predestination.
+The church's doctrinal statement, the Thirty-nine Articles, addressed predestination in Article 17 ("Of Predestination and Election").
 While Calvinists believed in double predestination (that God predestined some people for salvation but others for reprobation), Article 17 only endorsed election to salvation.

-An Arminian minority emerged in the universities (notably William Barret, Peter Baro, John Overall, and Antonio del Corro) and challenged the prevailing Calvinism.
-A controversy over predestination arose at Cambridge University.
-The Lambeth Articles (also known as the Nine Articles) were drafted by William Whitaker, Regius Professor of Divinity at Cambridge.
-He had been sent to Whitgift by the heads of Cambridge University, along with Humphrey Tyndal, Dean of Ely, in order to settle the controversy.
-The Articles were originally drafted by Whitaker and modified later by the bishops to make them more acceptable to anti-Calvinists.
-They were signed by Archbishop Whitgift, Richard Fletcher, Bishop of London, Richard Vaughan, Bishop elect of Bangor, and others.

-The Lambeth Articles were not a replacement for the Thirty-nine Articles but were meant to officially align Article 17 to Calvinist theology.
+The University of Cambridge was a Calvinist stronghold and notable Calvinist professors included Thomas Cartwright, William Perkins, and William Whitaker.
+There was an Arminian minority (notably William Barret, Peter Baro, John Overall and Antonio del Corro), influenced by the teachings of Dutch theologian Jacobus Arminius, which challenged the prevailing Calvinism.

+Sermons preached by Barret and Baro against the Calvinist doctrine of predestination ignited controversy.
+On 29 April 1595, Barret's sermon addressed three points: